Principal Investigator

 Former undergraduate research assistants:

-Class of ‘23: Jacqueline Allen (Northwestern University) Stephen Batter, Chloe Chae, Valerie Chen, Caroline Kornbrek
+Class of ‘23: Jacqueline Allen (Neuroscience PhD program, Northwestern University) Stephen Batter (University of Connecticut School of Medicine), Chloe Chae (NIH NIDA), Valerie Chen, Caroline Kornbrek (Neuroscience PhD program, UCSF)

-Class of ‘22: Lola Adepoju (Children's Hospital of Philadelphia), William Chan (Kirk Kerkorian School of Medicine, UNLV), Samantha Chu (Cayuga Medical Center/Cornell University), Tamara Grinberg, Zichen He (Duke University), Samantha Rabinovich (Rockefeller University), Archana Sadangi (Hackensack Meridian School of Medicine), Jennifer Zhao (Wellstar North Fulton Emergency Department)
+Class of ‘22: Lola Adepoju (Children's Hospital of Philadelphia), William Chan (Kirk Kerkorian School of Medicine, UNLV), Samantha Chu (Cayuga Medical Center/Cornell University), Tamara Grinberg, Zichen He (Psych and Neuro PhD program, Duke University), Samantha Rabinovich (UCLA Medical School), Archana Sadangi (Hackensack Meridian School of Medicine), Jennifer Zhao (Wellstar North Fulton Emergency Department)

 Former high school research assistants/interns:

-Zahra Choudry, Soraya Juste, Vaishnavi Kumbala, Asmita Mittal (Cornell University), Vanessa Moyo (University of Arkansas), Kristina Nguyen (UCSD), Paul Tran, Jade Yu
+Zahra Choudry, Soraya Juste, Vaishnavi Kumbala, Alina Loginov (McGill University), Asmita Mittal (Cornell University), Vanessa Moyo (University of Arkansas), Kristina Nguyen (UCSD), Paul Tran, Jade Yu